Prof. Rui Zhang, IEEE Fellow

 Auckland University of Technology, New Zealand

 Edmund Lai received his BE(Hons) and PhD from The University of Western Australia, both in Electrical Engineering, in 1982 and 1991 respectively.
-He is currently a Professor of Information Engineering and Head of Department of Information Technology and Software Engineering, Auckland University of Technology, New Zealand.
+He is currently a Professor of Information Engineering at the Auckland University of Technology, New Zealand.
 He has over 30 years of academic experience, having previously held faculty positions at universities in Australia, Hong Kong, and Singapore.
-He has published over 120 international refereed journal and conference papers in signal processing, software-defined radio, intelligent control, computational and swarm intelligence, and artificial neural networks.
-Dr Lai is a Fellow of the Institution of Engineering and Technology (IET) and a Chartered Engineer (UK).
+He has published over 120 international refereed journal and conference papers in signal processing, intelligent control, computational and swarm intelligence, and artificial neural networks.
+Dr Lai is a Fellow of the Institution of Engineering and Technology (FIET) and a Fellow of Engineers Australia (FIEAust).

 Prof. Zhihua Wang, IEEE Fellow

 Tsinghua University, China